Highway and Traffic Engineering in Developing Countries

 2. What are the main traffic engineering challenges in developing countries?

-Challenges include limited funding, rapid urbanization, poor planning, and high accident rates.
+Challenges include limited funding, rapid urbanization, poor planning, high accident rates, and inadequate maintenance.

 3. How can technology improve traffic management?